 The visiting lecturer rank is reserved for the temporary hire of full-time faculty to meet programmatic needs.
-A visiting lecturer, at minimum, must hold a master's degree (or its equivalent) in the discipline or other appropriate discipline and have the training and experience necessary to meet the programmatic needs of the position.
+A visiting lecturer, must meet the minimum teaching qualifications as described in 3.II.E. and have the training and experience necessary to meet the programmatic needs of the position.